Skip to main content

 Figure \(\PageIndex{3}\): Earth's energy budget, with incoming and outgoing radiation (Values are shown in W/m2).
 Satellite instruments (CERES) measure the reflected solar and emitted infrared radiation fluxes.
 Year 2021 update: Net absorbed energy (shown as 0.6) rose to above 1.0 W/m2 based on independent CERES and ocean heat content measurements. (see Fig. 1 in Loeb et al.(2021), Geoph.
 Res.
 Let 48 (13), doi:10.1029/2021GL093047).
 Public Domain

 The global warming potential (GWP) calculates the total contribution of all emitted greenhouse gases.
 It is expressed in units of CO2 equivalents.
-It adds the contribution of other greenhouse gases like CH4 and nitrous oxide (N2O), each with unique IR absorption spectra (as shown in Figure 2 above) and atmospheric half-lives.
+It accounts for the contributions of other greenhouse gases, such as CH4 and nitrous oxide (N2O), each with unique IR absorption spectra (as shown in Figure 2 above) and atmospheric half-lives.
 The IPCC uses a 100-year time frame for the calculation of the GWP, which is often abbreviated as GWP100, and uses this formula:

 \begin{equation}